-We strongly encourage everyone to submit all work via Submittable, our online submission manager.
+Yes.
+If you want your work considered for publication, it must be submitted via Submittable, our online submission manager.
 Aside from saving millions of trees, this electronic system ensures a blind submission process, helps us manage and track our submissions in the most efficient way possible, and significantly reduces any possibility of lost material.
-However, while electronic submissions are preferred, we will also consider submissions received via snail mail; instructions for this mode of submission can be found in our general submission guidelines.

 Can I email you my submission?